- About the web interface controls

 - Review the information in our Setting Up Remote Log Streaming guide.

-Click the DigitalOcean Spaces logo.
+Click the Spaces by DigitalOcean Create endpoint button.
 The Create a DigitalOcean endpoint page appears.

 - Fill out the Create a DigitalOcean endpoint fields as follows: